 Invisible to all end users, the telemetry toolkit monitors all navigation in each browser.
 It detects, collects and reports all browsing activity across the enterprise, pushing critical information to a graphical dashboard.
 You’ll also get detailed reports on all organization-wide on-premise and cloud activity

-This readily available information will help you target the web applications that should be tested for Edge or Chrome readiness.
+This readily available information will help you target the web applications that should be tested for Edge or Chrome readiness and if they will need custom app development to be useful post-migration.
 It also provides insight into their priority through metrics focusing on the number of unique users — and how frequently they use each application.

 Remediate Incompatibilities with Custom App Development